tprasadtp/protonvpn-docker/README.md

 >
 > Script cannot validate if specified server is available under your plan.
 > Its user's responsibility to ensure that server specified is available
-> under your subscription and supports required features (like P2P, Streaming etc.)
+> under your subscription and supports required features, like P2P, Streaming etc.
-> use `--p2p`, `--streaming`, `--secure-core` flags to enable client side validations.
+> Use `--p2p`, `--streaming`, `--secure-core` flags to enable client side validations.

 ## KillSwitch